moogacs/docs.buf.build/docs/breaking/rules.md

 **Category: `WIRE_JSON`**

 These check that no enum value or message field is deleted without reserving the name.
-This is the JSON-equivalent of reserving the number - JSON uses field names instead of numbers (this is optional for enum fields, but allowed).
-Generally you want to reserve both the number and the name.
-For example:
+This is the JSON equivalent of reserving the number - JSON uses field names instead of numbers (this is optional for enum fields, but allowed).
+We recommend reserving both the number and the name in most cases.
+Here's an example:

 ```protobuf
 enum Foo {